How 2 Seahawks went from undrafted rookie free agents to scoring jaw-dropping preseason TD

 However, Landers felt tightness in his quad and did not practice Thursday.
 It’s unclear if he’ll be available for Saturday’s game against Dallas — the kind of NFL reality that can serve as a bump in the road to achieving dreams.

-He’ll hope if nothing else, his work so far has shown the Seahawks he has a football future worth keeping him around.
+He’ll hope, if nothing else, his work so far has shown the Seahawks he has a football future worth keeping him around.

 Each has already seen how day-to-day NFL life can be — of the group of 25 they signed with last spring, 10 have already been cut, replaced by other players with the same hopes and dreams as their own.